 Open the project: navigate to the menu bar, proceed with File → Open Folder…, and select the extracted assignment folder

-Recent versions of VS Code will show a dialogue asking if you trust the project.
+VS Code will show a dialogue asking if you trust the project.
 You should select Yes, I trust the authors to be able to build and debug the exercise.
 (If you pick the No option by mistake you can change it later.)
-If you organise a separate course folder (as you should!) for A1120, tick the box Trust the authors of all files in the parent folder… to prevent this popup every time you import a new exercise.
+If you organise a separate course folder for A1120, you can also tick the box Trust the authors of all files in the parent folder… to prevent this popup every time you import a new exercise.

 If asked, you need to select Yes to trust the exercise and activate the build tools.